 20. Always sign out

-21. Never open email from unknown persons
+21. Never open emails from unknown senders

 We all receive emails every day from unknown or unsolicited people.
-It is critical that you keep a close eye out for emails with files attached, particularly those with a .exe extension.
-These are rarely safe and most often than not contain malware and other malicious software.
+So, keep a close eye out for unknown emails with attached files.
+Particularly, files with .exe extensions.

 22. Two-factor authentication

 Use two-factor authentication as an extra layer of security and protection.
 This way, if a hacker manages to guess your password or passphrase, you’ll stay protected.

 They’ll need a second authentication code to gain access to your personal information.

 In this step, you can add a question-answer or specific pin.
 Some of the more prominent websites will either email or send a text to you to proceed.